Six easy steps to help kid writers (even those who struggle) develop interesting ideas, well-written sentences, and write stories confidently in K-2.

 6- Teach Writing Conventions

 Teach the general writing conventions appropriate for your grade level one at a time and practice using them correctly.
-For primary grades, that includes correct capitals, punctuation, and spaces, printing neatly, stretching out words and rereading.
+Primary grades include correct capitals, punctuation, and spaces, printing neatly, stretching out words, and re-reading.

 - Conventions checklist – Post a writing conventions checklist in the room or your writing center.